PongPong3x/ScottLozanop/README.md

  ... -->

- Uses credentials stored in .env.local.
+ TBD Uses credentials stored in .env.local.
 Server-side access control not exceptionally secure.
 Need to base this on NFT ownership validation like BAYC.